MA Library and Archive Studies / Course details

 Work placements within the standard duration of study offered as an optional module.

-The course will draw on the existing successful placement course unit SALC70300/SALC070150 which is offered by Institute of Cultural Practices to all current ICP Master's students as an optional unit.
-This scheme has over 100 regional and national partners who provide project-based placement in arts, cultural heritage, community and third sector organisations for a minimum of 20 days, spread over Semester 1 and Semester 2.
-Placements take place between November and May, and are supported by Academic Mentoring and Supervision, Placement Mentors, professional support staff coordination and support.
+Placements offer students the opportunity to undertake meaningful work experience alongside professional archivists, librarians, and records managers at the John Rylands Research Institute and Library, at the University of Manchester’s other libraries and cultural institutions, and at libraries and archives in and around Manchester.
+Placements take place between November and May, and are supported by academic mentoring and supervision and placement mentors.
 Placements form part of the elective course options and are assessed in Semester 2 via placement reports, reflective accounts, and blogposts.
-Part-time students can choose to undertake their placement in Year 1 or Year 2.
-Students will therefore benefit from at least 20 days library/archive/industry experience on a relevant project or programme, hosted on site and remotely by a relevant sector business or organisation, supported by the host supervisor and an academic supervisor.
+Part-time students can choose to undertake placement in Year 1 or Year 2.
+Students benefit from at least 20 days industry experience on a relevant project, hosted on site and remotely by a sector business or organisation, supported by the host supervisor and an academic supervisor.
 There is also the potential for students to develop their own placement, subject to the approval of the course unit convenor and course director.

 World-class Libraries